-If Inland Revenue believes your PIR is incorrect, they may provide us with an updated PIR for you.
-We would then update your account with the new PIR.
-You can subsequently provide us with a different PIR if you believe the PIR Inland Revenue provided is incorrect.
+If Inland Revenue believes your PIR is incorrect, they may notify us of the PIR that is to be applied for you.
+We are required to apply the PIR notified by Inland Revenue as soon as reasonably practicable.
+You can subsequently update your PIR if you believe the PIR Inland Revenue provided is incorrect.